Squeezy: Rapid VM Memory Reclamation for Serverless Functions: Background and Motivation

 {\textbf{Hotunplugging a memory block}} involves two major steps as well: a) retract the pages of the block from the OS allocator (\emph{offline}) and b) remove the block from the OS by destroying all the corresponding metadata (\emph{hot-remove}).
-The first step dominates unplug performance as it has to isolate the pages of the block to be unplugged and this commonly involves migrating occupied pages.
+The first step dominates unplug performance as it commonly involves migrating occupied pages.

-\textbf{Zeroing-out memory blocks} can affect plug or unplug performance based on system-wide configuration.
-The OS needs to zero out memory for security and correctness reasons.
-For example, multiple user-space libraries (e.g., libc) assume that newly allocated memory is zeroed-out.
-Linux has two modes to guarantee this: a) it either zeros out memory pages during allocation (\emph{init\_on\_alloc}), or b) release (\emph{init\_on\_free}).
-This is a boot-time system-wide configuration with implications on (un)plug performance. \emph{Init\_on\_alloc} penalizes unplug operations, as unplugging uses generic allocation routines to reserve the memory to be \emph{offlined} from the rest of the system. \emph{Init\_on\_free} penalizes plug operations as pages need to be zeroed out before they can be released to the OS allocator for \emph{onlining}.